Overlapping Spaces for Compact Graph Representations: Background and related work

-where $t_0 = 0$, $t_i = t_{i-1} + d_i$, and $x[s:e]$ is a vector $(x_{s}, \ldots, x_e) \in \mathbb{R}^{e-s+1}$.
-If $k = 1$, we get a standard Euclidean, spherical or hyperbolical space.
-In~\cite{gu2018learning}, it is proposed to simultaneously learn an embedding and scale coefficients $w_i$.
-However, choosing the optimal signature (how to split $d$ into $d_i$ and which types of spaces to choose) is a challenge.
+In~\cite{gu2018learning}, it is proposed to learn an embedding and scale coefficients $w_i$ simultaneously.
+However, choosing the optimal signature (how to split $d$ into $d_i$ and which types of spaces to choose) is challenging.
 A heuristics proposed in~\cite{gu2018learning} allows to guess types of spaces if $d_i$'s are given.
 If $d_1 = d_2 = 5$, this heuristics agrees well with the experiments on three considered datasets.
-Generalizability of this idea to other datasets and configurations is unclear.
-In addition, it cannot be applied if a dataset is partially observed (e.g., there are several known positive-negative pairs), i.e., graph distances cannot be computed.
-Hence, in practice it is more reliable to choose a signature via the brute force which can be inapplicable on large datasets.
+The generalizability of this idea to other datasets and configurations is unclear.
+In addition, it cannot be applied if a dataset is partially observed and graph distances cannot be computed (e.g., when there are several known positive and negative pairs).
+Hence, in practice, it is more reliable to choose a signature via the brute-force, which can be infeasible on large datasets.

-Another way to measure objects' similarity, which is usually overlooked in embedding literature but is often used in practical applications, is via the dot product of vectors $x^Ty$.
-In this paper, we stress that the dot-product similarity has some advantages over other spaces.
-In particular, it allows us to easily differentiate between more popular and less popular items (the vector norm can be considered as a measure of popularity).
-This feature is usually attributed to hyperbolic spaces, but it better agrees with the dot-product similarity.
-The main shortcoming of the dot product is the fact that it does not correspond to a metric, however, it may be used to predict similarity or dissimilarity between objects, which is often sufficient in practice, and in some cases is able to preserve the distances.
+Another way to measure objects' similarity, which is rarely compared with metric methods but is frequently used in practical applications, is via the dot product of vectors $x^Ty$ or its weighted version $x^TWy$ with a diagonal matrix $W$, which is also known as a weighted inner product~\cite{kim2019representation}.
+Such measures cannot be converted to a metric distance via a monotone transformation.
+However, they can be used to predict similarity or dissimilarity between objects, which is often sufficient in practice, especially when ranking metrics are used.

+In this paper, we stress that when comparing different methods, both metric and non-metric variants should be used because different methods are better for different tasks.
+In particular, the dot product similarity allows one to easily differentiate between more popular and less popular items (the vector norm can be considered a measure of popularity).
+This feature is also attributed to hyperbolic spaces, where more popular items are placed closer to the origin.